kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Latest News

-* [12/2019] I have been selected to participate in the [2020 Computing Research Association (CRA) Career Mentoring Workshop](https://cra.org/events/2020-career-mentoring-workshop/), Washington, DC, USA.

 * [12/2019] I presented our paper, as well as served as session chair at [IEEE CSCI 2019](https://americancse.org/events/csci2019).

 * [10/2019] Our paper titled “Thermal-Aware Power Capping Allocation Model for High Performance Computing Systems” has been accepted in [IEEE CSCI 2019](https://americancse.org/events/csci2019).
 (Acceptance rate: 17%)